mims-harvard/patient-safety/README.md

 #### Final results

 - **Identified_adverse_events_in_all_patients.csv**: Summary of adverse events identified by our approach in all patients.
-The defined $`\beta`$ represents the association between adverse events and the pandemic period (p-value is measured by Fisher’s exact test, adjusted by Bonferroni correction).
+The defined `beta` represents the association between adverse events and the pandemic period (p-value is measured by Fisher’s exact test, adjusted by Bonferroni correction).
 The adverse events are sorted in descending order of PAEAI.
 The defined PAEAI presents the extent (higher PAEAI suggests larger deviation) that adverse event deviates from its historical trend (Methods).
 All identified adverse events have positive PAEAI which indicates the reporting pattern during the pandemic doesn’t follow its trajectory.
 The ‘E’ and ‘P’ in the ‘E\P’ column denotes this adverse event is enriched or purified, respectively.

 - **Identified_adverse_events_in_male.csv**: Summary of adverse events identified by our approach in male patients.